 The app uses AI and your phone's camera to track shots made, missed, and the location.
 Homecourt gives you unlimited shots for 30 days.
 Monthly subscriptions run at $7.99, or 300 shots.
 Unlimited shots are also available in subscriptions.

-Videos captured can be reviewed in shot-by-shot slow motion to better analyze a player's posture.
+With Homecourt, users can review captured videos in shot-by-shot slow motion to better analyze a player's posture.